Copper Storage in Dogs: Mastering Prevention and Care

 Chelation therapy | This therapy uses medication to bind to copper in the body and remove it through the urine or bile. |

-Penicillamine | This medication is a chelating agent that binds to copper and helps remove it from the body. |
+Penicillamine | This medication is a chelating agent that binds to it and helps remove it from the body. |

-Trientine | This medication is another chelating agent that is used to remove copper from the body. |
+Trientine | This medication is another chelating agent that is used to remove it from the body. |

-Zinc acetate | This medication helps to block the absorption of copper from the intestine. |
+Zinc acetate | This medication helps to block the absorption of it from the intestine. |

-Liver transplant | In severe cases, a liver transplant may be necessary to replace the damaged liver with a healthy one. |
+Transplant | In severe cases, a transplant may be necessary to replace the damaged liver with a healthy one. |

 Natural Remedies and Supplements: